-PHYS 206 Physical Science Laboratory
+PHYS 206 Physical Science Laboratory This activity/laboratory course provid

 This activity/laboratory course provides a conceptual approach to the study of physics, chemistry, geology, meteorology and astronomy.
 Focus is on qualitative comprehension rather than on mathematical expression.
 The course is intended for students preparing to teach math and science at the middle level and draws on content presented in PHYS 205.